 The Auteur Tribe

-The Auteur Tribe produces and collaborates in the making of media and art that is off the beaten path.
-We are filmmakers, playwrights, actors, dancers, writers, sculptors and more.
-We are a community of artists who collaborate on projects we’re inspired by and we have a strong, visionary authorship of the projects we initiate.
+Founded by Tawny Foskett, The Auteur Tribe produces and collaborates in the making of media and art that is off the beaten path.
+We are filmmakers, playwrights, actors, dancers, writers, photographers and more.
+We are a community of artists who collaborate on projects we’re inspired by and we have strong, visionary authorship of the projects we initiate.

 One recent example, is the forming of WICA (women in the collaborative arts).
 When Tawny returned to California's north coast, summer of 2018, she reached out to fellow leaders in the community, who also make film, and WICA was born.
 Although still in the development phase, it is envisioned both as a female-centric production company and to help bring a women-in-film entity to this creative region of northern Humboldt County.

 Director/producer/editor, Tawny Foskett, studied and worked as an actor and dancer before turning to behind-the-scenes work in first theatre, and then film.
 Tawny studied Social Sciences, Theatre and Film at both The New School and Humboldt State University and received a Graduate Diploma in Narrative Directing from The Victorian College of the Arts in Melbourne, Australia.
 Her 2012 short, Girls Who Smoke, adapted from a Moth/This American Life story by Jen Hixson, screened in 20 festivals around the US, Canada and Europe.
 Her films have been recognized by The Post Alley Film Festival (Audience Award), Sarasota Film Festival, Victoria Film Festival, Coney Island and more.